khalid-hussain/shaheen/chap5.md

 the stream.
 Looking at him, she repeatedly said, "Goodbye...goodbye!"

-After leaving Rabia along the way, when Angela reached the top of the mountain, she saw Bashir Bin Hassan a few feet away, in front of her, coming down.
+After leaving Rabia along the way, when Angela reached the top of the mountain, she saw Bashir bin Hassan a few feet away, in front of her, coming down.
 She sat down on a rock to catch her breath.
 When Bashir came close, she got up while cleaning the sweat on her face with a handkerchief.
 Suddenly when Bashir saw her, he froze in his tracks at a short distance.
 Then, after